 Applicants will be required to attest (within the application) that they have received permission from their institution, and that they are not already receiving compensation (grants, release, sabbatical) for the proposed work.
 Any related funding should complement but not duplicate funding for work proposed in this grant.

-Implement proposed work within the specified course section(s) no later than Fall of the grant year.
+Implement proposed work within the specified course section(s).

 Openly license any new or derivative works, preferably “CC BY” if allowed.